WorldsEndDunce/Active-Hawkes/README.md

 # Active-Hawkes
-Using active learning to identify sequences in a neurological model based on Hawkes Processes.
+Active learning to identify sequences in a neurological model based on Hawkes Processes.